-- Invest through a stockbroker: If you’re looking to invest in a company’s stocks & shares you need to do this through a broker such as Barclays Stockbrokers.
-You will need to pay commission and stamp duty on share dealings – for more details check out Barclays Stockbrokers
+- Invest through a stockbroker: If you’re looking to invest in a company’s stocks and shares, you need to do this through a broker such as Barclays Stockbrokers

-- Invest in stocks & shares through a fund: Rather than following the markets and picking shares or bonds yourself, you could invest in a fund from Barclays Stockbrokers Funds Market.
+- Invest in stocks and shares through a fund: Rather than following the markets and picking shares or bonds yourself, you could invest in a fund from Barclays Stockbrokers Funds Market.
 Funds invest in a mix of assets including individual stocks and shares, helping you diversify your investment portfolio

-- As a general rule, holding 1 investment is riskier than holding 2.
-And 3 is safer than 2.
-4 is better than 3 and so on.
-This is because all investments do not react in the same way to the same economic conditions.
+- As a general rule, holding one investment can be riskier than holding 2.
+And 3 can be safer than 2.
+4 can be better than 3 and so on.
+This is because all investments do not react in the same way to the same economic or trading conditions

-- At Barclays you can make share transactions through an investment ISA up to a maximum of £11,520 in the current tax year.
+- With Barclays Stockbrokers, you can invest in shares through an Investment ISA up to a maximum of £11,520 in the current tax year

 - Share prices will fall as well as rise so think of the bigger picture.
-Be prepared to invest for the medium to long term (usually five to ten years) and expect your investments to fluctuate during that time.
+Be prepared to invest for the medium to long term (usually 5 to 10 years) and expect your investments to fluctuate during that time